Are you breeding leopard geckos?

 If it seems like your normally-mild gecko has undergone a personality shift, she may be pregnant.

-This is more the norm for all pregnant creatures, so it only logically follows for the leopard gecko to have the same tendency.
+This is more the norm for all pregnant creatures, so it only logically follows the leopard gecko to have the same tendency.

 Quick Tips To Help Your Pregnant Female